Vichman67/GetCleanData/README.md

 - SubjCode are the IDs for the different persons performing the experiment.
 - All but the first two variables contain average values obtained form the grouping of the different source measures by activity and subject.
 - All but the first two variables are named according to the measure from the source data set they derive from:
-- - If their name starts with 'MEAN' they are the average of original mean values.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- If their name starts with 'MEAN' they are the average of original mean values.
-- - If their name starts with 'MSTD' they are the average of original standard devation values.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- If their name starts with 'MSTD' they are the average of original standard devation values.
-- - The rest of the variable name states for the type of averaged measurement.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- The rest of the variable name states for the type of averaged measurement.

 More details about naming and content of variables can be found in CodeBook.pdf file in this repository.

-The output data is tidy data text file that follows the following basic principles:
+The output data is a tidy data text file that follows the following basic principles:

 - Each variable forms a column.
 - Each observation forms a row.